The Peace Child International Hawaii World Youth Congress – 17th to 25th June 2017

 What to Expect

-The 8-day summit will bring together young leaders from around the globe to share ideas, experiences and develop skills so internationally they can lead the creation of sustainable communities.
+The 8-day summit will bring together young leaders to share ideas, experiences and develop skills so internationally they can lead the creation of sustainable communities.

 Through workshops, round tables, action projects, debates and cultural events, WYC delegates will discuss and identify actions youth can take to assist in achieving these goals, developing practical strategies for youth-led development initiatives – and what governments need to do to enable them.